filamentphp/filament/packages/forms/docs/03-fields.md

     ->maxFiles(5)
 ```

-You can also enable re-ordering of the files using the 'enableReordering()' method:
+You can also enable the re-ordering of uploaded files using the 'enableReordering()' method:

 ```php
 use Filament\Forms\Components\FileUpload;